 One of my most memorable temple experiences in Cambodia was at Preah Vihear.
 The temple sits on a 500 m-high ledge, overlooking the rice fields of northern Cambodia and Thailand, about 140 km into the mountains from Siem Reap.

 In recent years, Preah Vihear has been off limits due to ownership disputes between Thailand and Cambodia.
 I had the rare opportunity to go before it became out of bounds.
 I camped overnight at the temple with just my guide and a handful of local monks.

 This remote and wonderfully isolated temple is now back on the Cambodian tour route for more intrepid travelers.

 Construction began on the temples in the 7th century and climaxed in the 12th century with the completion of Angkor Wat.

 Each structure is different.
 Basic brick designs developed into grander, more elaborate temples as Buddhist influences started to dominate.

-Its centre moved many times - there were five or so different capitals in the Siem Reap area alone.
+Its center moved many times — there were five or so different capitals in the Siem Reap area alone.